SiteGround WordPress Hosting Review

-Usually, a typical WordPress user don’t know much about what server technologies are running behind a traditional WordPress hosting.
-I’ve talked with many beginner WordPress users, they mostly talk about no of website they can host, the so-called unlimited storage, bandwidth, free email accounts, database etc. But, very few people actually know about what impacts the performance of their website.
+Usually, a typical WordPress user doesn’t know much about what server technologies are running behind a traditional WordPress hosting.
+I’ve talked with many beginner WordPress users, they mostly talk about no website they can host, the so-called unlimited storage, bandwidth, free email accounts, database, etc. But, very few people actually know about what impacts the performance of their website.

-- All SSD – The regular shared hosting providers uses old storage drives, HDD which are very restricted in terms of speed and are more prone to failures.
-Whereas at SiteGround they use SSD on all shared plans, SSD is built for speed, it’s claimed to be 1000x increase in input/ouptut operations, in comparable to regular HDD.
+- All SSD – The regular shared hosting providers use old storage drives, HDD which are very restricted in terms of speed and are more prone to failures.
+Whereas at SiteGround they use SSD on all shared plans, SSD is built for speed, it’s claimed to be 1000x increase in input/output operations, in comparison to regular HDD.

-- NGINX – Typical WordPress shared hosts relies on old Apache web server to host your sites, whereas NGINX (pronounced Engine X) is relatively much faster than Apache, at serving static content, also NGINX consumes much less memory for concurrent requests, so its memory usage is also low.
-Overall, NGINX results in to faster performance from the same hardware.
+- NGINX – Typical WordPress shared hosts relies on old Apache webserver to host your sites, whereas NGINX (pronounced Engine X) is relatively much faster than Apache, at serving static content, also NGINX consumes much less memory for concurrent requests, so its memory usage is also low.
+Overall, NGINX results in faster performance from the same hardware.

 - SuperCacher – This is a unique caching system at SiteGround built for CMS like WordPress, based on the NGINX reverse proxy mechanism.
 SuperCacher is a 4 level server-side caching solution for the maximum optimization of your site, it increases the site capacity to handle the number of hits, as well as improves the site loading time.
 I’ll talk more about SuperCacher, later in the review.

 - HTTP/2 Enabled – HTTP/2 is the next major update to the old HTTP 1.1 network protocol, it’s designed to boost load time of websites in the browser.
-HTTP/2 requires encrypted connection that’s why, SiteGround also provides you with free Let’s Encrypt SSL certificates.
+HTTP/2 requires an encrypted connection that’s why SiteGround also provides you with free Let’s Encrypt SSL certificates.